the1mattkaufman/cloud-build-cloud-run-talk/README.md

 6. Click Save

 Notes:
 a.
+You can create your own build configuration file or allow Cloud Build to do it for you.

+b.
 You can view your Cloud Build Dashboard at: https://console.cloud.google.com/cloud-build/dashboard?project=PROJECT-ID